endlos99/xdt99/MANUAL.md

 	$ xdm99.py work.dsk -s 1
 	$ xdm99.py work.dsk -s 0x22 -o first-file-sector

-For convenience, the sector number may be specified in either decimal or hexadecimal notation.
+For convenience, the arguments of `-Z` and `-s` may be specified in either decimal or hexadecimal notation.

 xvm99 Volume Manager